Speak My Truth.

 I am obligated to freely accept what is rightly given and then appropriately return it in some comparable form.
 To do so honors the endless cycle of exchange and promotes fairness.
 To reciprocate will most certainly require resourcefulness.

 All beings on the planet matter and we all have a divine right to 1) be treated fairly and 2) have our basic needs met.
 Where individuals, groups, or organizations would work to undermine our fair treatment and/or our basic right to the necessities of life, I am obligated to speak up, stand up, and act up!
 To practice justice will most certainly require doughtiness.

 Keep the Faith.

-Life is full of surprises.
-Laughter is essential for the soul because it is the sweet sound of good times.
-I am obligated to laugh heartily at the pleasantly unexpected.
-To laugh often will most certainly require a happy heart.
+Life is full of surprises and laughter is a balm for the soul.
+I am obligated to laugh heartily at the unexpected.
+To laugh often will most certainly require an open heart.

 I am a dynamic, beautiful, and unique human being.
-In all situations and under all circumstances, I must be the fullest and most complete me that I can be, having command of my core self and the will to express it.
-To be real will most certainly require strength of character.
+In all situations and under all circumstances, I must be the fullest and most complete me that I can be at that given moment, having command of my core self and the will to express it.
+To be real will most certainly require courage.